OctopusDeploy/OctoProduct/chapter1/chapter1.md

 ### Modelling environments with Kubernetes

-There are two common methods to model environments in Kubernetes.
+Kubernetes has no native concept of environments.
+However, there are two common methods to model environments in Kubernetes.

 The first method to model environments is through the use of namespaces to partition a single cluster into many logical environments.